dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 [!code-csharp[](app-state/samples/2.x/SessionSample/Pages/Index.cshtml.cs?name=snippet1&highlight=18-19,22-23)]

 All session data must be serialized to enable a distributed cache scenario, even when using the in-memory cache.
-Minimal string and number serializers are provided (see the methods and extension methods of [ISession](/dotnet/api/microsoft.aspnetcore.http.isession)).
+String and integer serializers are provided by the extension methods of [ISession](/dotnet/api/microsoft.aspnetcore.http.isession)).
 Complex types must be serialized by the user using another mechanism, such as JSON.

 Add the following extension methods to set and get serializable objects: